moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 ## Hypotheses

+In plain words, the four bets, from safest to boldest: **H1** — the orientation-aware eye traces filaments better than the standard one.
+**H2** — telling that eye about the local gravity field improves it further. **H3** — the webs it draws sit on real mass and gas, not just on galaxy counts. **H4** — the boldest — matter itself *travels* along the geometry's preferred paths, so the lift is part of the physics, not just a detector.
+Each bet comes with a pre-registered way to lose, stated below.

 Conventions used throughout: tidal eigenvalues ordered $$\lambda_1 \ge \lambda_2 \ge \lambda_3$$ with eigenvectors $$e_1, e_2, e_3$$;
 filament axis along $$e_3$$.
 "Spine" = 1D curve set output by a filament finder.
 All metrics are defined in the data-analysis plan below.